-Gross written premiums in 2019 amount respectively to EUR 9,194 million for the Life segment SCOR Global Life and EUR 7,147 million for the Non-Life segment SCOR Global P&C, as stated in note 4 of the notes the consolidated financial statements.
+Gross written premiums in 2019 amount respectively to EUR 9,194 million for the Life segment SCOR Global Life and EUR 7,147 million for the Non-Life segment SCOR Global P&C, as stated in note 4 of

 The reinsurance entities of the Group record accounts transmitted by ceding companies upon receipt.
-Accounts not yet received from ceding companies at the end of the 2019 financial year are estimated, in order to better reflect the Group's reinsurance commitments in the financial statements
+Accounts not yet received from ceding companies at the end of the 2019 financial year are estimated, in order to better reflect the Group's reinsurance commitments in the financial statements.